GuyYar1/IMDB_Kaggle_/README.md

 **# Note:**
- 1. i moved from 3.10 toward 3.11 so unsupported transition require to save it on excel file including json Dtype for auto loading. pkl libjob doesnt support it currently.
+ 1. i moved from 3.10 toward 3.11 so unsupported transition require to save it on excel file including json Dtype for auto loading. pkl joblib doesnt support it currently.